 Another typical Texas weed that is challenging to control owing to multiple tubers in each plant is nutsedge.
 Pulling it will result in the activation of latent tubers, which will increase the number of plants.
 These grass sprouts can be identified by leaves that have a V-shaped side aspect.
 The majority of sedges can be controlled by routine mowing that removes seed heads and stops growth.
 If you notice sedges on your lawn, try to reduce the water you use or the frequency of watering them.

-Because of its resilience during the summer, bluegrass, or Poa annua, is the second-most prevalent weeds in Texas.
+Because of its resilience during the summer, bluegrass, or Poa annua, is the second-most prevalent weed in Texas.
 Although the “fingers” are thicker and the seeds are dark brown to black, the seed pods mostly resemble crabgrass.
 To eradicate these weeds, pre- and post-emergent herbicides are frequently required.

 Dallisgrass, also known as sticky heads, has a similar appearance to bluegrass but has green seed pods that are larger, higher, and thicker, causing them to droop.
 Dallisgrass doesn’t creep, as you’ll discover.
 Instead, over time, its clumped mat gets bigger.
 The best control method is to fully remove them from the ground, along with all underground rhizomes.